Secure Messengers - The 5 Best Alternatives to WhatsApp

 Risks

-End-to-end encryption.
+End-to-end encryption

-Lots of games.
+Lots of games

-Gathers data about users and their contacts.
+Gathers data about users and their contacts

-Follows users' social media activity.
+Follows user social media activity

 Conclusion